July 8 – 12, 2019 | 9:30 am – 4:30 pm | Ford Theatres in Hollywood

 FREE | Breakfast and lunch will be provided.

-This one-week hands-on camp explores the fundamentals of filmmaking and is led by professionals in the film and television industry.
+This one-week hands-on FREE camp explores the fundamentals of filmmaking and is led by professionals in the film and television industry.
 Over the course of five days, youth ages 12-18 will write, shoot and edit their own film, using professional local actors.

 The camp takes place at the Ford Theatres in Hollywood, allowing camp-goers the ability to use the natural landscape of this iconic outdoor amphitheatre.
 Industry standard equipment and software will be provided.
 The week will end with a film screening of the completed projects.
 No previous experience is necessary.